The Embedded Facebook Posts feature is now available to everyone.

 1) Only public posts can be embedded.
 So you can embed posts from any Page or from a personal profile as long as that post was public.

 2) This does not go around privacy settings.
 If a person shares something as public and you embed it, the post will only be visible while it’s public.
 If the post’s privacy is changed or the post is deleted, it will look like this:

 3) The size can’t be customized.
 We’re used to be being able to do this with YouTube or Vimeo videos, but it’s not available for embedded posts.
 At least so far.

 That width has, however, been reduced when viewed from a mobile device.
 So that’s good!

 This remains to be seen.
 But certainly, you’ll be able to get greater exposure to your Page and posts by embedding them onto your website, assuming you get good traffic.

 How does that impact Facebook Insights?
-Does each view count towards Reach?
+Does each view count towards Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More?
 I’m not sure, but I’m about to find out.
 Clearly, it can impact engagement.

 I can’t say I have a million bright ideas that spring to mind about how I could use this.
 I think it will be interesting for anyone who wants to quickly share posts by others in a blog post.
 But beyond that, I’m currently short on creativity.